publisha/shakespeare_repo/indesign_scripts/README.md

 Here are some scripts for InDesign.

 ## search_change_case.jsx

 this will help change the case (from all caps to title case)

+## sidenotes.jsx

+This will convert the footnotes to sidenotes.
+Your margins must be large enough to accommodate them

+## sidenotes_revert.jsx

+This will send the sidenotes back to footnotes

 ## How to add the script to InDesign